adamjamesreid/mfed/README.md

 * **foldchange.bedgraph**  - fold changes for significant fragments across the genome (view in IGV)

 * **MA_plot.pdf** - plot of average abundance versus fold change for each fragment

+* **mfed_diffbind.Rout** - STDOUT from R session.
+Has some useful results from ChIPSeeker not available elsewhere

 * **mfed.RData** - R data object, allowing reanalysis/redrawing of figures etc. (see FAQ for details)